 Fair Value of Financial Instruments - The Company's financial assets and liabilities are carried at fair value or at amounts that, because of their short-term nature, approximate current fair value, with the exception of its indebtedness.
 The Company carries its indebtedness at amortized cost.
 The Company measures the implied fair value of its debt instruments using trading levels obtained from a third-party service provider.
-Accordingly, the debt instruments would qualify as Level 2 fair value measurements.
+Accordingly, the debt instruments qualify as Level 2 fair value measurements.
 See Note 4 for additional detail regarding the Company's fair value measurements.
-As of June 30, 2013, the carrying amount and fair value of the Company's indebtedness was approximately \$1,540.5 million and \$1,534.2 million, respectively.
+As of September 30, 2013, the carrying amount and fair value of the Company's indebtedness was approximately \$1,537.8 million and \$1,526.3 million, respectively.
 As of December 31, 2012, the carrying amount and fair value was approximately \$1,317.8 million and \$1,320.4 million, respectively.

 Contingent Consideration - The Company may be required to pay future consideration to the former shareholders of acquired companies, depending upon the terms of the applicable purchase agreement, that is contingent upon the achievement of certain financial or operating targets.
 The fair value of the contingent consideration is determined using financial forecasts and other estimates, which assess the probability and timing of the financial targets being reached, and measuring the associated cash payments at their present value using a risk-adjusted rate of return.
 The estimated fair value of the contingent consideration on the acquisition date is included in the purchase price of the acquired company.
 At each reporting date, or whenever there are significant changes in underlying key assumptions, a review of these assumptions is performed and the contingent consideration liability is updated to its estimated fair value.
 If there are no significant changes in the assumptions, the quarterly determination of the fair value of contingent consideration reflects the implied interest for the passage of time.
-Changes in the estimated fair value of the contingent payments, changes in discount periods and rates, changes in assumptions with respect to the timing and likelihood of achieving the applicable targets and other related developments.
+Changes in the estimated fair value of the contingent consideration obligations may result from changes in the terms of the contingent payments, changes in discount periods and rates, changes in assumptions with respect to the timing and likelihood of achieving the applicable targets and other related developments.
 Actual progress toward achieving the financial targets for the remaining measurement periods may be different than the Company's expectations of future performance.
 The change in the estimated fair value of contingent consideration has been classified as other expenses in the unaudited condensed consolidated statements of income.

-Recently Issued Accounting Pronouncements - There were no recently issued accounting pronouncements or changes in accounting pronouncements during the six months ended June 30, 2013, as compared to the recent accounting pronouncements described in the Company's 2012 Annual Report on Form 10-K, that are of significance, or potential significance, to the Company.
+Recently Issued Accounting Pronouncements - Recent accounting pronouncements or changes in accounting pronouncements during the nine months ended September 30, 2013, as compared to the recent accounting pronouncements described in the Company's 2012 Annual Report on Form 10-K, that are of significance, or potential significance, to the Company are discussed below.